nwokolawrence6/crave_tech/README.md

 - Update Page layout for a cleaner ui structure code.
 - separate ui front-end from back-end for a clear developer experience and easy management.
 - create a separate collection for managing company.
+- Remove inline jwt rsa secret key and it to env

 Happy testing